kyongs/SNU-BKMS2-F2023/rocksdb/README.md

 - `micros/op`: Microseconds spent processing one operation
 - `ops/sec`: Processed operations per second

-> In the above result, `/tmp/rocksdbtest-100/dbbench` is the DB path.
+> In the above result, `/tmp/rocksdbtest-100/dbbench` is the DB path, where LOG file exists.